GLB-BDS-AI-BDSW/.github/pull_request_template.md

 ## Functional test results (if any)

-link to the job related to the workflow functionnal test if relevant
+link to the job related to the workflow functional test if relevant

 ## Comments (Optional)